lalebdi/FlaskBlog/README.md

 ## About The Project

-This is my porfolio site that I created using Gastby.
+This is my fisrt blog site site that I created using Flash.
 Hope you like it.
-Must use yarn.
-Avoid npm please.
+It is responsive.